 Prescription help.
 Seniors on Medicare and in the "donut hole" in 2014 will get a discount on their prescriptions.
-You'll pay 47.5 percent of the cost for covered brand-name drugs and 72 percent of the cost for covered generic drugs.
+You'll pay 45 percent of the cost for covered brand-name drugs and 65 percent of the cost for covered generic drugs.
 (The donut hole is a coverage gap during which some Medicare prescription drug plans won't cover your drug costs.)
-The amount you pay while in the donut hole will decrease each year until the donut hole is eliminated in 2020.
+The amount you pay while in the donut hole will decrease each year until it reaches 25 percent in 2020.

 Preventive services, immunizations, and screenings.
 You may get free preventive services, including an annual wellness exam and flu shots, through Medicare without a Part B coinsurance or deductible.

 Tax penalties.
 Large businesses - those with more than 50 full-time and full-time equivalent employees - that don't offer affordable health care coverage of minimum value must pay a penalty if any full-time employee gets a subsidy through the insurance marketplace.
 Full-time is defined as an employee working an average of at least 30 hours per week.
 (Every 120 hours worked in a month by part-time employees counts as a full-time equivalent.)

 Small businesses - those with fewer than 50 full-time and full-time equivalent employees - aren't required to offer health coverage to their employees.
 There won't be a penalty for small businesses that don't offer or provide coverage.

 Enrollment.
 Businesses with more than 200 employees must automatically enroll employees in a health plan.
 Employees can opt out of the automatic enrollment, but they must have some form of health insurance or be exempt from the requirement to avoid paying a tax penalty.